 “Non disabled people do not understand disabled ones.”

-One of the biggest flaws of both the MCI committee and the Committee framing Assessment Guidelines is the exclusion of doctors with disabilities on the committees.
+One of the biggest flaws of both the MCI committee and the MSJE Committee framing Assessment Guidelines is the exclusion of doctors with disabilities on the committees.
 We, the disabled people, are real-life experts on matters pertaining to disabilities.
-As I wrote in the Indian Express, policymakers and doctors without the lived experience of having a disability must not assume they know of our abilities or doubt our competencies [16].
+As I wrote in the Indian Express, policymakers and doctors without the lived experience of having a disability must not assume they know of our abilities or doubt our competencies [18].
 Where are the voices of doctors with disabilities?
-It was my four-year battle with MoHFW which finally unlocked 1,674 posts for doctors with disabilities in the Central Health Services [17].
-These were not even reserved posts, nevertheless Nirman Bhawan bureaucrats were prejudiced that such posts could not be manned by people with disabilities and they even stated so on their affidavit to the Court.
+It was my four-year battle with MoHFW which finally unlocked 1,674 posts for doctors with disabilities in the Central Health Services [19].
+These were not even reserved posts, nevertheless MSJE officials reported on their affidavit in the Court that “such posts are not suitable to be manned by people with disabilities” [20].
 If the ceiling broke it was because of my lived experience as a doctor with disability.
 Unfortunately, history has repeated itself as candidates with disabilities have been denied medical admission this year by MCI.

 The rights of people with disabilities are protected globally by legislations – Americans with Disabilities Act (US), Equality Act (UK) and RPwD Act (India).
 There is literature available to counter the MCI prejudice.
-The majority of students with disabilities in medical education in the United States have invisible disabilities - ADHD (33.7%), SpLD (21.5%) and psychological disability (20%) [18].
-Similarly, in UK, 10% of medical students from a medical school have reported SpLD [19].
+The majority of students with disabilities in medical education in the United States have invisible disabilities - ADHD (33.7%), SpLD (21.5%), psychological disability (20%), deaf or hard of hearing (2.2%) -in addition to visual (3%) and mobility (2%) disability[21].
+Similarly, in UK, 10% of medical students from a medical school have reported SpLD [22].

-Willem Kolff (father of artificial organs & pioneer of hemodialysis) and Helen Taussig (founder of pediatric cardiology) both had dyslexia [16].
-Eleanor Walker (a dyspraxic medical student) and Sebastian Shaw (a doctor with dyslexia) are flying the flag high by publishing the lived experiences of medical students with dyslexia in peer-reviewed journals [8, 19-20].
+Willem Kolff (father of artificial organs & pioneer of hemodialysis) and Helen Taussig (founder of pediatric cardiology) both had dyslexia [18].
+Eleanor Walker (a dyspraxic medical student) and Sebastian Shaw (a doctor with dyslexia) are flying the flag high by publishing the lived experiences of medical students with dyslexia in peer-reviewed journals [10, 22-23].